Skip to main content

 Rational Expressions

 A rational expression is a fraction where both the numerator and the denominator are polynomials.
-Simplifying these expressions involves factoring both the numerator and the denominator to identify common factors that can be canceled.
+Simplifying these expressions often involves factoring both the numerator and the denominator to identify common factors that can be canceled.
 Understanding how to manipulate these expressions is crucial for solving problems involving them.

 Recommended video: